jasontcrabtree/WIP-2020-Portfolio/posts/10-typography-tips.md

 ---
 date: 2020-02-21
-description: '*A few minutes tweaking values and defaults and applying best practices can produce great results.
-Being considerate about how you design your type and text can produce outsize outcomes.* *Getting to good is as simple as a few steps.*'
+description: "I've recently been learning exactly how much typography can be hugely improved through tweaking a few values and defaults and applying straightforward best practices.
+Read more for those tips!"
 title: "10 Small but Mighty Tips I've Learnt for Designing Great Typography"
 ---